 I’ve been married 27 years and not all of them have been roses and daisies.
-Some years have been thorns and thistles; some have been thunderstorms and disaster.
+Some years have been thorns and thistles.
 But,the last ten years, these years of large milestones, have been the most amazing and glorious of all the years so far!
 I think it’s the accumulation of time to collect God’s perspective on life over my meager mortal viewpoint.
 For now, in my mature years, I’m able to see that thorns and thunderstorms bring growth and new beauty.
 He has taught me that scars can become beautiful when mended by His presence and purpose.

 First of all, I’m not a fun person.
 Fun is awkward for me.
 I’m a deliberate and intentional person, and spontaneity is hard work for this girl!
-Laughing about anything is just not my strong suit.
 Not only that, but I’m a future-minded person – planning ahead, preparing for the unexpected, and calculating its cost.
 How in the world is a girl like me to learn to “laugh at the days to come?!”
 My good and gracious God, my Friend, gave me an unexpected gift today on THIS “day after.”
-Tears fall down my face as my soul leaps for joy about this gift – today He showed me something about myself that I’ve been praying for these last 27 years.
+Today He showed me something about myself that I’ve been praying for these last 27 years.

 God has revealed to me that it is my anticipation of this special time with Him on the day after that qualifies as being able to “laugh at the days to come!”
 What?!
 Can this be?!
 I anticipate the “day after” time with God because I know He will be shaping my spirit, helping me to have joy for the next portion of the journey.
 I trust that He has good things in store for my family.
 He has been faithful with each new hill and valley, even each fork in the road where another child finds their new journey on a separate path from mine.
 I trust his faithfulness more with each milestone.
 “Laughing at the days to come” is a joyful trust in the One who holds our tomorrows.